amitjoy/aspecio/README.md

 ### Annotation-based interception

-* When you want to intercept only specific annotated methods, and you can use the annotation to pass configuration to the interceptor ;
+* When you want to intercept only specific annotated methods, and you can use the annotation to pass configuration to the interceptor
-* When you annotate specific method parameters to guide your aspect.
+* When you annotate specific method parameters to guide your aspect

 ```java
 @Component